Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Contiguity: Strict, Relaxed, Non-Deterministic

-• next() — Strict: No match.
-C appears between A and B1, breaking strict contiguity.
+• next()—Strict: No match.
+C appears between A and B1, which breaks strict contiguity.

-• followedByAny() — Non-deterministic relaxed: Matches {A, B1} AND {A, B2}.
-Considers all possible matching events.
+• followedByAny()—Non-deterministic relaxed: Matches both {A, B1} and {A, B2}, since all possible matching events are considered.

 Quantifiers